 In October of that year, Julian B. Rotter was born in Brooklyn, New York, the third son of Jewish immigrants.
-Living his childhood through the Great Depression and his adolescence through the ripple effects of that economic downturn forced Rotter to become deeply aware of two things: The social injustice prevalent during that period and the way that environment affects people and their behavior.
-In 1941, on the cusp of World War II, Rotter graduated from Indiana University, one of the few that offered a clinical psychology Ph.D. program at that time.
+Living his childhood through the Great Depression and his adolescence through the ripple effects of that economic downturn forced Rotter to become deeply aware of two things: the social injustice prevalent during that period and the way that environment affects people and their behavior.
+In 1941, on the cusp of World War II, Rotter graduated from Indiana University, one of the few that offered a clinical psychology Ph.D. program.

 Rotter became passionate about social psychology, a sociology branch that studies the relationship between people’s personalities and values and their social environment and structure.
 Rotter studied these concepts and developed his own ideas about them, expanding them significantly.
 While Rotter’s thoughts were just beginning to take shape, the dominant theory for determining people’s behavior was Freud’s psychoanalysis, which emphasized people’s unconscious mind and how deeply-rooted fixations drive our behavior.